 Training guidance for clinical radiology

 The clinical radiology and interventional radiology curricula are developed to meet GMC standards for post-graduate medical education.
 The GMC published their latest standards "Excellence by Design" in 2017 and all specialities are updating their curricula to meet the new standards.
-The new Clinical Radiology and Interventional Radiology curricula will come into effect in August 2020.
+The Clinical Radiology and Interventional Radiology curricula came into effect in August 2020.

 The Gold Guide, published by the Conference of Post-graduate Medical Deans (COPMeD), sets out the arrangements for specialty training as agreed by all four nations' health departments.